• *About Young Wifey*

 30 Wednesday Oct 2013

-Posted by Young Wifey in Blogging
+Posted Blogging

 The next guest post is written by a friend of mine and former co-worker, Katie Makatche.
 She is a charming, witty, and beautiful young woman.
 Within the first year (first week) of marriage, she had several major transitions in her life.
 I apologize to her for the delay in getting her post scheduled!
 Here is her story…